thinkerino-ai/open-thinkerino/documents/listeners.md

  - if the listener is pure, its premises are recursively verified, and that is all
  - if the listener is not pure
-    - if it is `Safe`, its premises are recursively verified, then used as knowledge context (i.e. added either to hypotheses or to a temporary knowledge base containing only those proofs) to call the listener's `ponder(...)` method, passing the triggering formula
+    - if it is `SAFE`, its premises are recursively verified, then used as knowledge context (i.e. added either to hypotheses or to a temporary knowledge base containing only those proofs) to call the listener's `ponder(...)` method, passing the triggering formula
-    - if it is not `Safe`, the proof is not verifiable, and as such will be discarded
+    - if it is not `SAFE`, the proof is not verifiable, and as such will be discarded

- `Safe`, impure listeners will be triggered at every verification.
+ `SAFE`, impure listeners will be triggered at every verification.
 This could in turn request one or more proofs, possibly huge ones.

  However, this is not as inefficient as it sounds: since the premises are verified beforehand, a well-designed listener will already find all the information it needs, while a badly designed one will probably find no proofs and fail verification.
 The only repeated operations would (or at least should) be those that caused the listener to be marked as impure, like reading a database or a file.